PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

 Tip: [change the layout](https://youtu.be/7LkAe4oAlP4) to a dark hue so you reduce the eye strain you experience over time.

 ## 3) Install swirl
 Swirl is an interactive package for R which allows us to create interactive lessons using a basic for of AI called a Reactive Machine.
 Swirl will ask you a question, you respond with some input based on which swirl will respond with some output.
-The program doesn't learn by itself so please ask your peers or [us](mailto: heijligers.b@buas.nl; bhushan.n@buas.nl) anything you do not understand (well enough) and report any problems or issues [here](https://youtu.be/kxctvrZMxaQ)
+The program doesn't learn by itself so please ask your peers or [us](mailto:heijligers.b@buas.nl;bhushan.n@buas.nl?subject=[Question%20Regarding%20ENTERTOPIC) anything you do not understand (well enough) and [report any problems or issues]((https://github.com/BredaUniversity/AAI-DM/blob/main/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/issues/new))

 Open RStudio and type the following into the console:
 ```R
 	> install.packages("swirl")